 The video below explains how to use Citation Linker to find an article within the library's databases.

-If you need to find a certain Journal Title, you can use Journal Finder to locate it.
+If you need to find a certain Journal Title, you can use Publication Finder to locate it.

 In this short video you will learn how to request materials from other libraries through Interlibrary Loan, also known as ILL.